Adeyemitoba/Disease-Incidence-Analysis-2001-2022/README.md

 ## Abstract

-This project analyzes disease incidence and population impacts across California counties from 2001 to 2022.
-Using data from the California Department of Public Health, it highlights disease trends, gender disparities, and geographical hotspots.
-The study leverages Tableau and Microsoft Excel for data visualization, offering insights into public health challenges and resource allocation.
+This project examines disease incidence trends across California counties from 2001 to 2022, focusing on gender disparities and geographical hotspots.
+Using data from the California Department of Public Health, it highlights patterns in infectious diseases, analyzes the impact on different population groups, and provides actionable insights for public health interventions.
+Tableau and Microsoft Excel are utilized for data visualization, emphasizing significant trends and disparities.

 ## Keywords